etijskens/et-micc/tutorials/tutorial-1/TUTORIAL-1-2.rst

            d += a[i]*b[i]
        return d

+We defined a :py:meth:`dot` method with an informative doc-string that describes the parameters, the return value and the kind of exceptions it may raise.

-We could use the dot method in a script as follows
+We could use the dot method in a script as follows:

 .. code-block:: python